What You'll Learn

 In the experiment, even students who said they weren’t thinking consciously about their cell phones still experienced a loss in ability, which means some of this distraction is happening on an unconscious level.
 This is bad news for those of us who think we’re pretty good at not being distracted by the phone when we’re working.

-“I hear about these issues about technology all the time,” says Matt Cruger, director of the Learning and Development Center at the Child Mind Institute.
+“I hear about these issues about technology all the time,” says Matt Cruger, PhD, director of the Learning and Development Center at the Child Mind Institute.
 He says that with the kids he works with, he isn’t concerned about their capacity to be able to do homework, but with “the capacity to really get in the mindset of thinking about homework-related activities.”
 In other words, they could do their work if they were able to focus on it.
 And while trouble focusing on homework is hardly something new for children, captivating new technologies aren’t making it any easier.

 Why are tech devices so distracting?
 For starters, most apps and web content are engineered to be as user-friendly and addictive as possible.
 They ping us with notifications when we get a new message or when someone has posted something we might be interested in.
 They are reliable sources of validation that tell us when someone likes something we’ve posted.